syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Plot-Area-Background-View.md

 documentation: ug
 ---

-# Plot Area Background View in .NET MAUI Chart
+# Appearance in .NET MAUI Cartesian Chart

+## Plotting Area Customization:

-[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) allows you to add any view to the chart plot area.
-The [PlotAreaBackgroundView]() will be visible behind the grid line and series.
+[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) allows you to add any view to the chart plot area , which is useful for adding any relevant data, a watermark, or a color gradient to the background of the chart.
+The following code example shows how to configure plot area background view.

-## Plot Area Customization:
-You can customize the plot area using the following:
-* Box View - Use a BoxView as a Background if the plot area is expected to be colored.
-* Image - Readability would be a problem if you planned to display your own company logo in the plot area.
-In that situation, an image   may be utilized as the background.
-* Label—you can add any text to the plot area background.

 {% tabs %}